A card swipe, a phone tap, a button click — you hardly notice how you pay for things.

 The best way to ensure that you are paying your freelancers on time (and without exorbitant costs) is to use online payment tools.
 There are plenty of options to choose from.

-For one-off, same-day payments:
+Best ways for for one-off, same-day freelancer payments:

 These tools work great if you need to occasionally pay subcontractors for their services.
 Also, many freelancers use these apps to invoice their clients.